microsoft/fiddler-auth-sanitizer/README.md

 ![Screenshot](images/screenshot.png)

 ## Installation
 1. Copy FiddlerSanitizer.dll into %UserProfile%\Documents\Fiddler2\Scripts
 2. Launch Fiddler
 3. Go to the "Auth Sanitizer" tab and configure as desired

+## Please note

+This tool is designed to remove authorization headers from the Telerik Fiddler trace logs, but it may not find or remove all of them.
+The trace logs may still contain some sensitive information.
+We recommend that you manually check the trace logs for authorization headers and any other sensitive information, prior to sharing.

 ## Contributing